9999years/new.becca.ooo/source/_posts/unicode.md

 # Emoji

-{% bullet %} [Full Emoji Charts] --- all emoji with comparison pictures of implementations on various platforms.
+[Full Emoji Charts] --- all emoji with comparison pictures of implementations on various platforms.

 [Emoji Symbols: Background Data on unicode.org], a.k.a.
 (L2/09-027) --- Japanese